 The Xbox app update will finally address a big pain point of installing games from Xbox Game Pass for PC, where players would run into issues with the Microsoft Store, the restricted WindowsApps folder, or just the inability to fully control where games were installed.

-While Microsoft has supported mods for certain titles in the Microsoft Store previously, opening up the folder access to games will now enable more games to support mods without players needing to enable this in games.
+While Microsoft has previously supported mods for certain titles in the Microsoft Store, opening up the folder access to games will now enable more games to support mods without players needing to enable this in games.

-The Microsoft Store has traditionally restricted access to where games are installed using Windows-based folder permissions that make it difficult to backup games or move them freely, the report said.
+The report said that the Microsoft Store has traditionally restricted access to where games are installed using Windows-based folder permissions that make it difficult to backup games or move them freely.

 Other PC game launchers like Steam or Battle.net allow players to backup games and restore and verify them.